Category: Info

 It is essential that all interconnected smoke alarms purchased are certified to Australian Standard 3786:2014 and bear the official Australian Standard mark and the Regulatory Compliance Mark (RCM).
 The RCM signifies compliance with Australian electrical safety and electromagnetic compatibility regulations, as outlined in Australian Standard 3820:2020.
 By avoiding cheap knock-offs lacking these marks, consumers can ensure they are purchasing legitimate, safe electrical appliances.

-ZEN smoke alarms and your symbols of battery safety compliance
+ZEN Smoke Alarms and your symbols of smoke detector alarm battery safety compliance

 Top Tips For Preventing Lithium-Ion Battery Fires